The main cast.Miranda

 - You can easily tell this especially when Gary comes in the psychiatrist office where Miranda and her mum are in and confesses his love for Miranda, kisses her, and goes down on one knee to propose.
 Half of the audience members are screaming like twelve-year-old girls.
 Then, you can hear them "aww'ing" at sheer disappointment when we find out it was just Miranda daydreaming.

-- Trademark Favourite Food: Charlie bloody loves crisps!
+- Trademark Favorite Food: Charlie bloody loves crisps!